 Here’s where the difference is: Successful businesspeople work hard doing what needs to be done, whilst their less successful counterparts work hard doing what’s most comfortable.
 Successful business owners love what they do, but realise that they often need to break out of their comfort zones if they want their business to grow.

-Less successful business owners only really leave their comfort zones, when pushed by external factors – Like the loss of a major client or another problem that forces them to s-t-r-e-t-c-h.
-As a result of this unwillingness to grow, their business reaches a certain point and stays there, spinning it’s wheels; until they retire, go broke or wake up!
+Less successful business owners only really leave their comfort zones, when pushed by external factors – like the loss of a major client or another problem that forces them to s-t-r-e-t-c-h.
+As a result of this unwillingness to grow, their business reaches a certain point and stays there, spinning it’s wheels; until they retire, go broke or learn how to take action!

 3. Association